buoto/gotests-vim/README.md

 # gotests-vim

-Vim plugin for [gotests](https://github.com/cweill/gotests), plugin that allows you to generate table driven tests easily.
+Vim plugin for [gotests](https://github.com/cweill/gotests), that allows you to generate table driven tests easily.

 ## Usage
-Type `:GoTests` to generate test for function in current line or functions in text selected in visual mode.
+Call `:GoTests` to generate test for function in current line or functions in text selected in visual mode.

 ## Installation
 Gotests-vim requires **gotests** to be available in your `$PATH`.
 Alternatively you can provide path to **gotests** using `g:gotests_bin` setting.

 Plugin installation:
 *  [Pathogen](https://github.com/tpope/vim-pathogen)
   * `git clone https://github.com/buoto/gotests-vim.git ~/.vim/bundle/gotests-vim`